museumcomputernetwork/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+Such utter silence!
-in dusky night
+he starts to grind the rice,
-Enjoying the house
+Ueno?
+Asakura?